 If you do a lot of coding work on their website though, it makes it harder for them to maintain, so I’d argue that if you become a Squarespace designer, it’s best to NOT add any additional coding on your client’s website, so they actually can work the thing after their project with you is complete.

-For me, my thought process was, “Ugh, what about a weeks vacation?
+For me, my thought process was, “Ugh, what about a week’s vacation?
 Or just having some time to work on something else in my business for a week to give myself a mental break from client work?”

 That’s one of the reasons I loved being a website designer.

 I love to take a week or a few weeks here and there to truly have time off from my business and not be stressing that my inbox is filling with issues from clients for which I’m needed all the time.

-I didn’t keep clients on retainer to do updates and edits for them purposefully because I wanted my freedom and to not be needed year-round.
+I didn’t keep clients on monthly retainer to do updates and edits for them purposefully because I wanted my freedom and to not be needed year-round.

-If the freedom to travel with off-the-grid trips is important to you, don’t do retainers.
+If the freedom to travel with off-the-grid trips and zero cell service is important to you, don’t do retainers.
 If consistent, reliable income is important to you, then do go for retainers.

-For clients, a new website is a big deal in their business and something they plan for and look forward to.
+For clients, a new website is a big deal in their business and something they save up and plan for and look forward to for months.
 It’s not a rush job like quickly whipping up an eBook as is common for graphic designers.

 I had clients book 6+ months out with me.
 Yeah, there were other Squarespace designers available a lot sooner, but they preferred to wait in order to work with me.
-(Aweee!
-I’m touched.)
+(Very touching!)